Yugenero/Yugenero/README.md

-I'm [Nelson](https://nelsonrodriguez.me/), an Aspiring Software Engineer and Developer from Atlanta, GA
+I'm [Nelson](https://nelsonrodriguez.me/), an Software Engineer and Developer from Atlanta, GA

 ---